 How we are keeping you and our staff safe while working in your home

-When you call us to report an emergency repair, our contact centre staff will ask you some additional questions, and so will our operatives when they visit your home.
+When you call us to report a repair, our contact centre staff will ask you some additional questions, and so will our operatives when they visit your home.
 This is to help keep both you and our staff safe, which is our top priority.

 Here’s what will happen to ensure everyone’s safety: